Lecture 2: Summarizing Data

 [1] "data.frame"

 In R there are several ways for indexing or subsetting elements in a data structure.
-Recall these objects:
+Recall objects we created earlier:

 [1] "apple" "orange" "banana"